 He appealed the sentence in 2012 but he was unlucky as the sentence was upheld by the Appeal Court

 Leonard Unaogu: He would later die some years ago at the Port Harcourt Prisons in what has been described as very mysterious circumstances.

 BLACK SCORPION SECRETE CULT:

-Prior to the case of Okoronkwo, several children had disappeared in Owerri, never to be found till date.
-Some were kidnapped and their wealthy parents will pay ransom.
+Prior to the case of Okoronkwo, several children had disappeared in Owerri, never to be found to date.
+Some were kidnapped and their wealthy parents will pay a ransom.

 Eventually, the police stormed the hideout of the Black Scorpions and months later, the leader of the cult, Obidiozor Duru (who happens to also be the son of Chief Vincent Duru, owner of the Otokoto Hotel) and Amanze Onuoha, were both arrested.

-Businessman and politician Emmanuel Iwuanyanwu was also mentioned in the saga but he denied ever knowing anything about the case.
+Businessman and politician Emmanuel Iwuanyanwu were also mentioned in the saga but he denied ever knowing anything about the case.